Robbins College of Health and Human Sciences

 Professional Organizations

-The Baylor Interior Design Association is the student organization representing both student membership and involvement with the professional organizations of the American Society of Interior Designers (ASID) and the International Interior Design Association (IIDA).
+Interior Design Association at Baylor is the student organization representing both student membership and involvement with the professional organizations of the American Society of Interior Designers (ASID) and the International Interior Design Association (IIDA).
 Members participate in monthly meetings, professional-sponsored student events and programs, and various other learning experiences that support and enhance their academic training.
+IDAB sponsors an annual Spring vendor fare where many manufacturers' reps from around the state participate to expose students to commonly sourced products and suppliers in the design industry.

 Student Dietetic and Nutrition Association (SDNA)